Christine M. Heske, M.D.

 The role of PDGFR-β activation in acquired resistance to IGF-1R blockade in preclinical models of rhabdomyosarcoma.Translational Oncology.
 9(6): 540-547, 2016. [ Journal Article ]

 STA-8666, a novel HSP90 inhibitor/SN-38 drug conjugate, causes complete tumor regression in preclinical mouse models of pediatric sarcoma.Oncotarget.
 7(40): 65540-65552., 2016. [ Journal Article ]

 IGF-1R inhibition activates a YES/SFK Bypass Resistance Pathway: Rational Basis for Co-Targeting IGF-1R and Yes/SFK Kinase in Rhabdomyosarcoma.Neoplasia.
 17: 358-366, 2015. [ Journal Article ]

-After completing her undergraduate work at Harvard University, Dr. Heske received her M.D. from The George Washington University School of Medicine and Health Sciences in 2008.
-She completed her pediatric internship and residency at Brown University/Hasbro Children's Hospital, followed by her fellowship training at the combined National Cancer Institute-Johns Hopkins University Pediatric Hematology and Oncology program, where she served as Chief Fellow.
+After completing her undergraduate work at Harvard University, Dr. Heske received her M.D. from The George Washington University School of Medicine and Health Sciences.
+She completed her pediatric internship and residency at Brown University/Hasbro Children's Hospital, followed by her fellowship training at the combined National Cancer Institute-Johns Hopkins University Pediatric Hematology and Oncology program.

-Dr. Heske is board certified in General Pediatrics (2011) and Pediatric Hematology/Oncology (2015) and is currently an Assistant Clinical Investigator in the POB.
+Dr. Heske is board certified in General Pediatrics and Pediatric Hematology/Oncology and is currently a Physician-Scientist Early Investigator in the POB.